FOSSforlife/my-app/README.md

 # my-app
-This is a software application.
+This is a software application that I am developing.